 Buying scams

 These scams can happen when you find something online that you want to buy.
 This could be a holiday, flights, concert tickets or building materials.
 Once you've paid, you lose contact with the seller.
-You'll may receive no goods, or goods that are different to those advertised.
+You may not receive any of the goods.
+Or you might get something different to what was advertised.

 Selling scams